 The Boondock Saints (1999)

 This 1999 crime-thriller stars Sean Patrick Flanery and Norman Reedus as fraternal twins trying to rid Boston of evil as an FBI agent (Willem Dafoe) tracks them.
-While much of the film is shot in Canada, the epic final scenes are all filmed around Boston, including at the famous Copley Square.
+While much of the film is shot in Canada, the epic final scenes are all filmed at locations around Boston, including at the famous Copley Square.

 The Fighter (2010)